NourGRaffoul/CS_for_SFDA/README.md

 ## Acknowledgements

-This codebase is heavily adapted from the work of [euphoria0-0/Active-Client-Selection-for-Communication-efficient-Federated-Learning](https://github.com/euphoria0-0/Active-Client-Selection-for-Communication-efficient-Federated-Learning).
-We extend our sincere gratitude to the original authors for their foundational work.
+The client selection part of the codebase is heavily adapted from the work of [euphoria0-0/Active-Client-Selection-for-Communication-efficient-Federated-Learning](https://github.com/euphoria0-0/Active-Client-Selection-for-Communication-efficient-Federated-Learning).
+We extend our gratitude to the original authors for their foundational work.
+Implementation of Pow-d and Cluster2 is incomplete.